ssmagula/ssmagula.github.io/_site/README.md

 To test your theme, run `bundle exec rake preview` and open your browser at `http://localhost:4000/minima/`.
 This starts a Jekyll server using your theme and the contents of the `example/` directory.
 As you make modifications to your theme and to the example site, your site will regenerate and you should see the changes in the browser after a refresh.

-## License

-This theme and site are not public domain.